geohotstan/tinycorp-meetings/last-week-in-tinycorp/2026-02-02/meeting-transcript.md

 I know.
 I'll try that.
 I mean, the only thing we can do is just try to recreate the, just recreate the queue.
 And that should work.
 But I'm not sure actually what will happen with AMD GPU, if it will disconnect our client or not.
 Yeah, I'll test this.
 Because actually we need to reset Mac at some point if there are some faults.

 ##### **Geohot** [[00:23:41](https://www.youtube.com/watch?v=GL9FmVHIYXs&t=1421)]
 Got it.
 But yeah, no, this is cool.
 It's great.
 Yeah, I'm running test with your crash right now.
 It looks good.
-I wonder if there's...
+I wonder if there's..
 So it all just comes through this, everything is through these SQ interrupts.

 ##### **Nimlgen** [[00:23:55](https://www.youtube.com/watch?v=GL9FmVHIYXs&t=1435)]
 Yeah, yeah.
 So that's the only place where all hardware sends the interrupts to, including all files.